dynamicspartnersee/dynamicspartnersee.github.io/apps/estonian-banking-formats/docs/en-US/help.md

 ## Payment Application Rules
 Business Central payment application rules have been complemented by two new components:
-- *Reference No.* - helps in the process of document match.
+- *Reference No.* - helps in the process of document matching.
 - *Registration No.* - helps in the process of customer/vendor match.

 New rules does not require setup and thus are not visible in **Payment Application Rules**.